k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: change how Druid wildshape hitpoints are calculated, take two
 - Fix: light sewage and shallow pools on lit mines levels
 - Fix: zoo monsters spawning in hallways
+- Fix: infinite loop when praying in handsless wildform